dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The prior vCon instance version is referenced by the appended object.
 Then the appended information is added to the new vCon instance version (i.e. top level vCon object).

-The prior vCon instance version SHOULD be referenced via the uuid of the prior vCon instance version, or alteratively MAY include the body and encoding parameters or alteratively the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The prior vCon instance version SHOULD be referenced via the uuid of the prior vCon instance version, or alteratively MAY include the body and encoding parameters or alteratively the url, alg, key and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

-* uuid: String (optional if inline or external reference provided)
+* uuid: "String" (optional if inline or external reference provided)

     The value contains the [uuid string value](#uuid) of the unredacted/original vCon instance version.

 or as defined in [Inline Files](#inline-files) body and encoding MAY be included:

-* body: String
+* body: "String"
-* encoding: String
+* encoding: "String"

-or as defined in [Externally Referenced Files](#externally-referenced-files) url, alg and signature MAY be included:
+or as defined in [Externally Referenced Files](#externally-referenced-files) url, alg, key and signature MAY be included:

-* url: String
+* url: "String"
-* alg: String
+* alg: "String"
+* key: "String"
-* signature
+* signature: "String"

 ### group Objects Array